-In support of Executive Order 13693, Planning for Federal Sustainability in the Next Decade; Executive Order 13653, Preparing the United States for the Impacts of Climate Change; and other applicable statutes, regulations and Executive Orders, and in recognition that harm to the environment, including from greenhouse gas pollution and electronic equipment manufacturing and disposal, has quantifiable costs and negative impacts on the economy and federal agency operations, it is the Government's intent to understand and reduce as far as practicable the environmental impacts of IT services provided under this contract.
-Contractor shall provide evidence of ongoing measurement and reduction of the environmental impacts of services provided, including but not limited to, use of energy and nonrenewable resources and emissions of carbon pollution, via annual Sustainable Practices and Impact Disclosures.
+In support of Executive Order 13834, Efficient Federal Operations, and other applicable statutes, regulations and Executive Orders, and in recognition that environmental damage and related supply chain risks, including from energy market volatility, greenhouse gas pollution, and electronic equipment manufacturing and disposal, have quantifiable costs and negative impacts on the economy and federal agency operations, it is the Government's intent to understand and reduce as far as practicable the energy and environmental impacts of IT services provided under this contract.
+Contractor shall provide evidence of ongoing measurement and reduction of the energy and environmental impacts of services provided, including but not limited to, use of energy and nonrenewable resources and emissions of carbon pollution, via annual Sustainable Practices and Impact Disclosures.